-Two Theological Arguments Against Young Earth Creationism (Part 1)
+Two Theological Arguments Against Neo-Ussherian (Young Earth) Creationism – Part 1

 (Okay, the title was a bit misleading.
-I’m only going to address the issue of death before the fall of man and not actually totally rebut the young Earth hypothesis)
+I’m only going to address the issue of death before the fall of man and not actually totally rebut the Neo-Ussherian hypothesis)

 A Deductive Argument